MadeByMike/supermaya/site/posts/getting-started.md

 ## Add CSS

-In Sypermaya SCSS files are compiled on-the-fly by 11ty and added to data.
+In Supermaya SCSS files are compiled on-the-fly by 11ty and added to data.
 This means you can write inline CSS directly into templates and partials like this: `<style>{{css["compilation-target"] | safe}}</style>`.
 Where "compilation-target" is the key added to the list of SCSS files to compile in:

 ```
 site/_data/css.js